patrick-kidger/equinox/docs/faq.md

 ```
 as this is used to accomplish something different: this creates two separate layers, that are initialised with the same values for their parameters.
 After making some gradient updates, you'll find that `self.linear1` and `self.linear2` are now different.

 The reason for this is that in Equinox+JAX, models are Py*Trees*, not DAGs.
 (Directed acyclic graphs.)
-JAX follows a functional-programming-like style, in which the *identity* of an object (whether tha be a layer, a weight, or whatever) doesn't matter.
+JAX follows a functional-programming-like style, in which the *identity* of an object (whether that be a layer, a weight, or whatever) doesn't matter.
 Only its *value* matters.
 (This is known as referential transparency.)

  See also the [`equinox.tree_check`][] function, which can be ran on a model to check if you have duplicate nodes.